-CSS's melt shop includes an EAF, a ladle refining furnace with enhanced steel chemistry refining capabilities, and a five-strand continuous billet caster, permitting the mill to produce special alloy grades of steel not currently produced by other mills on the West Coast of the U.S. The melt shop produced 489 thousand, 499 thousand and 600 thousand short tons of steel in the form of billets during fiscal 2017, 2016 and 2015, respectively.
+CSS's melt shop includes an EAF, a ladle refining furnace with enhanced steel chemistry refining capabilities, and a five-strand continuous billet caster, permitting the mill to produce special alloy grades of steel not currently produced by other mills on the West Coast of the U.S. The melt shop produced 561 thousand, 489 thousand and 499 thousand short tons of steel in the form of billets during fiscal 2018, 2017 and 2016, respectively.
 The substantial majority of these billets are used by CSS in its rolling mill to produce finished steel products.

 Through the end of fiscal 2016, CSS operated two computerized rolling mills.
 In the first quarter of fiscal 2017, we implemented a plan to shut down and decommission the older rolling mill, which was entered into service over 40 years ago, and which in recent years had been producing only a small proportion of CSS's finished steel products.
 This action, in conjunction with an initiative to enhance the operating efficiency of the newer and more technologically advanced rolling mill, is expected to improve product quality, while expanding its overall effective annual production capacity.
-The newer rolling mill has an effective annual production capacity of 580 thousand tons of finished steel products.
+The newer rolling mill currently has an effective annual production capacity of 580 thousand tons of finished steel products.